ccallebs/personal/_posts/2018-11-25-bringing-graphql-concepts-to-rest.markdown

 layout: post
 ---

-<em>Last updated: 11/26/2018</em>
+<em>Last updated: 11/29/2018</em>

+Well, it's 2018 and GraphQL has solidifed itself as the premiere method handling client-side data.
+When looking at the tooling, convenience, and rapid protyping that Facebook's query language promotes, it's easy to assume that traditional REST APIs are headed the way of the condor.
+I mean, check out [this StackOverflow question](https://stackoverflow.com/questions/15056878/rest-vs-json-rpc) that originally asked for advice for choosing between REST and JSON-RPC:

+> Update 2018: GraphQL offer several advantages over traditional options, specifically it obviates the need to manually normalize, denormalize and cache data between server and client, also it aggregates API calls from UI components without creating a singleton client state which allows developers to build UI components independently and in parallel.

+REST is dead, right?

-With GraphQL in vogue and traditional REST APIs feeling like antiquated technology, I started thinking of ways REST could catch up to the tooling, convenience, and rapid prototyping offered by GraphQL and its associated frameworks.
-I appreciate [Introspected REST](https://introspected.rest) and the issues it sets out to solve, but I chose to explore a different path for a couple of reasons:
+I hope not.
+REST is a really straightforward way of interacting with a webserver without adding any additional abstractions.
+It would be a shame if we stopped innovating around it because a new, cooler kid moved to school.
+With that in mind, I started thinking of the ways REST could try and catch up to the features offered by GraphQL and it's associated ecosystem.
+Along the way, and I encountered [Introspected REST](https://introspected.rest) and agreed with the issues that it sets out to solve.
+However, Introspected REST doesn't scratch my particular itch, for a couple of reasons:
 - I think our endpoints should be predictable and we shouldn't need to query metadata to figure out endpoint behavior.
-- I don't think we should bring resolvers to REST, which is what I understand Introspected REST is trying to do.
+- I don't think GraphQL's resolvers are the main thing we need to bring to REST, which is what I understand Introspected REST is trying to do.

-I believe we can develop a framework that allows us to keep a standard REST paradigm but eliminate the rigidity.
+I'm sure we can develop a framework that allows us to keep the REST paradigm we're used to but eliminate the rigidity.
 There are a number of great aspects of GraphQL that I think we can bring along with small modifications and very little engineering overhead.
+Let's explore a few.

 ## Strong Type Support